Follow me as I Start a Blog – and Take it from Zero to Awesome…

 - Amazon S3 – If you plan to serve a lot of images and don’t want to get your server overloaded, it’s a good idea to integrate Amazon S3 hosting.

 - W3 Total Cache or WP Super Cache – Speed is important.
 Speed up your WordPress by caching a lot of files and reducing server load.
 Caching plugins are a little more complicated than the other plugins, so be forewarned.
+Not all hosts let you use your own cache plugin however – WP Engine is one of them – WP Engine caches everything automatically, eliminating the need for these plugins.

 - Tweetmeme retweet button – Shows how many tweets the post has had with a convenient retweet button to help people tweet your posts.